-This completes our proof as it shows that the learning rule that concatenates the predictors returned by each $\Acal_k$ on the marginalized samples $S_k$ is an agnostic PAC learner for $\mathcal{F}$ w.r.t.\ $\ell_H$ with sample complexity at most $\max_k m_{k}(\epsilon/K, \delta/K)$.
+This completes our proof as it shows that the learning rule that concatenates the predictors returned by each $\Acal_k$ on the marginalized samples $S_k$ is an agnostic PAC learner for $\mathcal{F}$ with respect to $\ell_H$ with sample complexity at most $\max_k m_{k}(\epsilon/K, \delta/K)$.

-\textbf{Part 2: Necessity.} Next, we show that if $\Fcal$ is learnable w.r.t.\ $\ell_H$, then each $\Fcal_k$ is PAC learnable w.r.t.\ the $0\text{-}1$ loss.
+\textbf{Part 2: Necessity.} Next, we show that if $\Fcal$ is learnable with respect to $\ell_H$, then each $\Fcal_k$ is PAC learnable with respect to the $0\text{-}1$ loss.
 Our proof is again based on reduction: given oracle access to agnostic PAC learner $\Acal$ for $\Fcal$, we construct an agnostic PAC learner $\Acal_1$ for $\Fcal_1$.
 A similar construction can be used for all other $\Fcal_k$'s.